 Worst Loop: 8,121

-According to Apple, the new Neural Engine is responsible for faster machine learning computations, such as those needed for real-time Live Voicemail transcriptions.
-Users will also benefit from a more private and secure system overall.
+According to Apple, the new Neural Engine facilitates faster machine learning computations, such as those required for real-time Live Voicemail transcriptions.
+Unfortunately, I haven't had the opportunity to test this feature yet.
+Additionally, users can expect a more private and secure system overall.

 Apple iPhone 15 camera

-For this reason, Apple markets the iPhone 15 as having three optical-quality zoom levels, suggesting that "it's like having a third camera" in a dual-camera system.
+With the iPhone 15 and iPhone 15 Plus, Apple is leveraging its camera's high resolution for an in-sensor zoom feature, similar to what's seen in recent Google Pixel models.
+For this reason, Apple markets the new vanilla series as having three optical-quality zoom levels, suggesting that "it's like having a third camera" in a dual-camera system.

 I personally love having a more efficient 2x telephoto option; it's one of my favorite levels of optical-quality zoom, even surpassing the ultrawide angle camera.
 After an initial test, I must say that the 0.5x, 1x, and 2x zoom levels on the iPhone 15 are quite logical, delivering a truly versatile camera experience.